The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 Cultural and Environmental Significance

-Ijen holds deep cultural importance for local communities:
+Ijen holds deep cultural importance for the local communities:

 - Sacred site in Javanese spiritual traditions